 The picture opposite illustrates how each use case draws from the extensive data model shown underneath as a collection of nodes (entities or code lists) and relationships, and creates a subset for a specific situation - the shaded shape on the upper level of the diagram.

-There are well over 130 use cases, each defining a subset that applies in its own unique context.
-Some of these use cases are small containing only twenty attributes, and some are very large; the largest containing over 2,500 attributes.
+There are more than 130 use cases, each defining a subset that applies in its own unique context.
+Some of these use cases are small containing only twenty attributes, and some contain several thousand attributes.

-- Function: This identifies the functional area that each use case applies to, for example Facilities Management or Commercial Listing.
+- Function: This identifies the functional area that each use case applies to, for example Facilities Management or Portfolio Information Exchange.

 - Project or working group: Standards are often developed is a collection of use cases that support a particular process, for example Development Handover.
 These use cases collections can be easily identified by the project or work group that developed them.